-The majority of our wooden gift boxes are made by The Shed Project — a community space in Paraparaumu on the Kāpiti Coast, providing opportunities for people with disabilities.
+All our wooden boxes are made in New Zealand, including by The Shed Project — a community space in Paraparaumu on the Kāpiti Coast, providing opportunities for people with disabilities.

 Since starting the business in 2018, The Shed Project have manufactured several thousand wooden boxes to use for your gifts, and we wouldn’t be where we are today without their help.

 Working with The Shed Project contributes to keeping their organisation strong and provides training and employment opportunities for local disabled and disadvantaged people.

 We set aside 1% from every sale and donate to New Zealand charities via One Percent Collective.